kingluo/lua-resty-ffi/README.md

 ok
 ```

-Please check directory of each programming language for detail.
+Please check the directory of each programming language for detail.

 Also, check this blog post: